taimoon/Note/About Course.md

 Data Mining and Machine learning can be combined.

-Data Wrangling should be taught better

 Introduction to data science is just a waste of time.

 Software engineering and system analysis design are more relevant than principles of operations management and industrial quality management.
-Though, students usually doesn't appreciate these much.
+Though, students usually doesn't appreciate these much at early stage.

 ## Synergy